shipwright-io/website/content/en/docs/api/buildstrategies.md

           memory: 100Mi  <------ See how we provide more memory to step-buildah-push, compared to the 65Mi of the other step
   ```

-For the `TaskRun`, as expected we can see the resources on each `step`.
+For the `TaskRun`, as expected, we can see the resources on each `step`.

 ```sh
 $ kubectl -n test-build get tr buildah-golang-buildrun-skgrp -o json | jq '.spec.taskSpec.steps[] | select(.name == "step-buildah-bud" ) | .resources'